 your site live.
 Here are some manual ways of achieving this:

-Most traditional web hosting provider let you upload files to their servers over FTP.
-To upload a Jekyll site to a web host using FTP, simply run the
+Most traditional web hosting providers let you upload files to their servers over FTP.
+To upload a Jekyll site to a web host using FTP, run the

 jekyll build command and copy the contents of the generated

 _site folder to the root folder of your hosting account.
 This is most likely to be the